KFC Bowls

 Tip from Jesseca:

-Air fry the chicken for extra crispiness—it makes all the difference when layering it over creamy mashed potatoes and melty cheese!
+Air fry the chicken for extra crispiness.
+It makes all the difference when layering it over creamy mashed potatoes and melty cheese!

 top down image showing a white bowl filled with a serving of mashed potatoes sitting on a wooden table top with a teal napkin and fork off to the side.